Abhijeet-Sodhi/RAG-Chatbot/README.md

 **Abhijeet.txt:** Contains the data in which the chatbot has been trained on.

+**chatbot.jsx:** Contains integration of langflow api into my website.

 ## Theory Insight 💡
 ### Query Workflow for Chatbot Interaction ✅
 ![langflow_1](https://github.com/user-attachments/assets/cdc0c3db-921d-4e98-8eb4-349f20de5d1b)